solygambas/devops-projects/01-react-project/README.md

 # React Project

-A React project to understand how to use GithHub Actions.
+A React project to understand how to use GitHub Actions.

 [See workflows 1 to 12](../../.github/workflows)